Six Benefits of Mindfulness Meditation in the Workplace

 In a follow-up study, participants were instructed to look at photos of people of various races and gauge whether they can be trusted to help them win money or to steal from them.
 Those who went through mindfulness training assigned equal levels of trust on different races.
 Meanwhile, those in the control group trusted whites more than black people.

 #3 Mindfulness meditation improves the way our brains and bodies work.

 It’s not just one’s behavior and way of thinking that improves because of mindfulness training.
 It can also affect people physically.
 One study took MRI scans of participants to an eight-week mindfulness course.
 The scans showed that the amygdala, the primal region of the brain associated with fear and emotion, appeared to have shrunk.

 This part of the brain triggers the body’s “fight or flight” response to stress.
 If the amygdala seemed to have shrunk, then the body’s response to distress or heightened anxiety would be reduced.
 Thus, someone who meditates regularly will have clarity of thought and less likely to panic when dealing with a stressful situation.

 While the person with a shrinking amygdala has a mellower reaction to stress, his or her pre-frontal cortex seemed to be growing thicker, which meant that neural connections in areas associated with higher order brain functions such as awareness, concentration and decision-making became stronger.

-In effect, people who meditate are less reactive and emotionally volatile, and are more likely to have improved cognitive functions that contribute to better performance in their jobs.
+In effect, people who meditate are less emotionally volatile, and are more likely to have improved cognitive functions that contribute to better performance at work.

 An even more surprising effect is the change in perception of any pain experienced by people who meditate.
 Those areas in their nervous systems associated with pain were slightly more active than those who don’t meditate.
 But, the former reported reduced pain compared to the latter group.